niqbal996/Lidar_gta_5/README.md

 2. Copy-paste *LiDAR GTA V.asi* and the *LiDAR GTA V* folder found in [*bin/Release*](https://github.com/UsmanJafri/LiDAR-GTA-V/tree/master/LiDAR%20GTA%20V/bin/Release) into your GTA-V directory (the folder containing *GTAV.exe*)
 3. Install [VAutodrive](https://www.gta5-mods.com/scripts/vautodrive) for automated driving and log data over the night.
 4. Install [GTA 5 LauncherBypass](https://www.gta5-mods.com/tools/gtavlauncherbypass) to bypass the loading screen and go directly into story mode.
 Trust me you will need this.
-5. If you are seeing the error
+5. If you are seeing the error when building the solution:
->LINK : fatal error LNK1561: entry point must be defined try changing the VS configuration to **Release** Mode and **x64** configuration.
+>LINK : fatal error LNK1561: entry point must be defined< try changing the VS configuration to **Release** Mode and **x64** configuration.

 ## How to use